SUSE/machinery/man/machinery-export-autoyast.1.md

 ### OPTIONS

   * `-a AUTOYAST_DIR`, `--autoyast-dir=AUTOYAST_DIR` (required):
-    Write the AutoYaST profile to the specified directory.
+    Write the AutoYaST profile to a subdirectory at the specified directory.
 The directory will be created if it does not exist yet.

   * `--force` (optional):